We are committed to protecting the privacy of our patients and anyone who interacts with us and will treat all information you give us with care.

 - Contract – if we have a contract with you, we will process your personal information to fulfil that contract.

-- Public interest – we will process your personal information when carrying out the performance of a task in the public interest which includes the provision of direct health care or social care.
+- Public interest task – we will process your personal information when carrying out the performance of a task in the public interest which includes the provision of direct health care or social care.
+This also includes processing personal information to train and educate health care professionals

 - Necessary for the purpose of preventative or occupational medicine – to assess whether you are able to work, the provision to you of health or social care, a medical diagnosis, or the management of health and social care systems.